thanhtritrang/Comparative-analysis-of-MPE/README.md

-# 🚀 Comparative Analysis of Algorithms for Enumerating Maximal k-Plexes over Large Graphs
+# 🚀 Comparative Analysis of Algorithms for Maximal k-Plex Enumeration over Real-world Graphs

 📊 **Comparative Analysis of MPE** - A research project on MPE performance evaluation.